alterfw/alter/README.md

 ## Contributing

-Feel free to help to improve Alter, you can make pull requests or improve the [documentation](https://github.com/alterfw/docs) also.
+Fell free to help to improve Alter, you can make pull requests or improve the [documentation](https://github.com/alterfw/docs) also.

 If you make a Pull Request of a new feature, make sure to link the [documentation](https://github.com/alterfw/docs) Pull Request and to write the respective tests.